awi-esc/ModelWeights.jl/docs/src/index.md

 weights = mw.computeWeights(model_data_historical, obs_data, config_weights);
 ````

-The `ModelWeights` object has several fields that each store a
+The `Weights` object has several fields that each store a
 DimensionalData.DimArray.
 Some of them refer to normalized weights, others refer
 to the distances on the basis of which the weights were computed.